The Explore TV

 Above all...
 Enjoy its blues

-When you arrive, suddenly it appears: an expanse of water so blue it looks painted.
+When you arrive, suddenly there it is: an expanse of water so blue it looks painted.
 They call it The Lagoon of Seven ColorsBut when you see it, you understand that no name does it justice.

 In Bacalar everything revolves around the lagoon and it makes sense.